pymeasure/pymeasure/docs/dev/adding_instruments.rst

     >>> extreme.id           # Reads "*IDN?"
     'Extreme 5000 identification from instrument'

+Note that the :code:`id` property is already defined for SCPI instruments, so you do not need to implement it for your instruments.

 The :func:`Instrument.control <pymeasure.instruments.Instrument.control>` function extends this behavior by creating a property that you can read and set.
 For example, if our "Extreme 5000" has the :code:`:VOLT?` and :code:`:VOLT <float>` commands that are in Volts, we can write the following property.

 .. testcode::